 Before picking the one from the above, you should decide your purpose well.

 Whether you want to use the preserve outdoors (as on fence, fence posts, sheds, and deck) or indoors (as on kitchen worktops)

-Also, check whether you need to use a water-based preservative or an oil-based one.
+Also, check whether you need to use water or oil-based preservative.

 Water-based wood preservers such as Cuprinol are relatively easier to work with.